CRIMES AND PUNISHMENTS

 (a) Is under twenty-one (21) years of age, except as otherwise provided in this section;

 (b) Is formally charged with a crime punishable by imprisonment for a term exceeding one (1) year;

 (c) Has been adjudicated guilty in any court of a crime punishable by imprisonment for a term exceeding one (1) year;

 (d) Is a fugitive from justice;

-(e) Is an unlawful user of, or addicted to, marijuana or any depressant, stimulant or narcotic drug, or any other controlled substance as defined in 21 U.S.C.
-802;
+(e) Is an unlawful user of marijuana or any depressant, stimulant or narcotic drug, or any controlled substance as defined in 21 U.S.C. section 802;

-(f) Is currently suffering or has been adjudicated as follows, based on substantial evidence:
+(f) Is currently suffering from or has been adjudicated as having suffered from any of the following conditions, based on substantial evidence:

-(g) Is or has been discharged from the armed forces under dishonorable conditions;
+(g) Has been discharged from the armed forces under dishonorable conditions;

 (j) Is an alien illegally in the United States;